 Tallinn has one of the best preserved old towns in Europe.
 Its winding cobblestone streets mixed with castle ramparts, gothic churches, and hidden courtyards make it a great place to get lost in.
 Originally part of the Hanseatic trade league, rich merchants from Germany and Denmark settled here in the 13th century, and built it up over time into what it is today.

 If you're interested in more of its fascinating history, there's a free walking tour that leaves at 10AM, 12AM, and 3PM everyday from the Tallinn tourist info center.

 Photo by Guillaume Speurt

 When the Soviet Union hosted the 1980 Olympics, the sailing races were held in Tallinn and a large amphitheater was built to accommodate the spectators.
-Abandoned for decades, the structure has since become a second home to local graffiti artists and the more adventurous tourists.
+It has since been abandoned and become a second home to local graffiti artists and the more adventurous tourist.

 I recommend going at sunset because the views over the baltic sea are incredible.
 Most likely you'll encounter local kids siping a cold beer or drinking the local liquor Vana Tallinn (btw you have free access to the entire place so there's no limit as to where you can climb).

 Hours: Best time to go is around sunset for amazing views (bonus if you can bring beer and a speaker!)

 3. Balti Jaam Market (Keskturg Market)

 If you're looking for a taste of local life, there's no better place than Balti Jaam Market.
 The market has been recently restored and is home to clothing vendors, street food stalls, and breweries.
 Its hip atmosphere attracts a wide range of people looking to tackle what makes Tallinn well...
 Tallinn.